The Bolo Project

 Second, other surveys would be more appropriate to test this system.
 Barrian plans to run a ground IP and a modern magnetics survey, which together should give a deep, 3D image of structure and stratigraphy at Bolo to a much higher degree than has ever been done before.

-- Drone imagery
+- Drone flying, imagery interpretation & analysis

 The Project Deal